 Data hostage-takers are innovating quickly, Raytheon experts warn

-The attack, using malware called Petya, hit a wide range of targets, including government offices in Ukraine, banks in Russia, a shipping company in Denmark, an advertising agency in Britain and even a chocolate factory in Australia.
+In the Petya/NotPetya attack, the range of targets was wide – government offices in Ukraine, banks in Russia, a shipping company in Denmark, an advertising agency in Britain and even a chocolate factory in Australia.

 People in charge of critical infrastructure must work to make it more resilient to such attacks, Daly said.